-Perioperative and periprocedural Imaging, including delayed hardware failure or healing related to prior surgery, not otherwise specified o Advanced imaging is considered medically necessary for diagnosis and management.
+Perioperative and periprocedural imaging, including delayed hardware failure or healing related to prior surgery, not otherwise specified

 Includes conditions not otherwise referenced in the Spine guidelines.
 For pain after spine surgery beyond the perioperative time frame, please refer to the Pain indications.